Wright Island (South Australia): Little penguin colony

 "Many" penguins were present on Wright Island in 1941 and breeding in 1954.

 In 1973, ten dead penguins and fifteen young seagulls were found dead on Wright Island in Encounter Bay, South Australia.
 It was believed that they were killed by people poking sticks down burrows before scattering the dead bodies around.

 In 1977, Wright Island supported a colony of 300 Little penguins.

 In 1990, the wider Encounter Bay population (of which Wright Island is a part) was estimated to be between 5000 and 7000 penguins.

 In early December 1991 a general count found 447 penguins present.
 In 1992, the population was estimated at over 200.
 At June 2011 its population status was unknown.

 In January 2013, Victor Harbor mayor Graham Philp said that the penguin colonies on Wright and West Islands were 'extinct' while the population on Granite Island was in 'the low 20s'.

-The 2013 Encounter Bay penguin census conducted by penguin ecologist Dr. Diane Colombelli-Négrel from Flinders University found no penguins and no active burrows on Wright Island.
+The 2013 Encounter Bay penguin census conducted by penguin ecologist Diane Colombelli-Négrel from Flinders University found no penguins and no active burrows on Wright Island.
 The census' report concluded that the colony had not recovered from a prior colony collapse.